Anderbat909/Anderbat909/README.md

 ## Hello there
 My username is Anderbat909.
-I enjoy learning how to code and am currently learning JavaScript and HTML.
+I'm new to coding and enjoy learning JavaScript and HTML.
+Currently I am working on a discord bot.